-- Clean energy resources capitalising on unrivalled natural resources including unique opportunities in floating offshore wind. - Geo-resources harnessing expertise and the critical minerals necessary for the low-carbon transition, in a sustainable way, including technology metals e.g. lithium.
+- Clean energy resources capitalising on unrivalled natural resources including unique opportunities in floating offshore wind and deep geothermal. - Geo-resources harnessing expertise and the critical minerals necessary for the low-carbon transition, in a sustainable way, including technology metals e.g. lithium.
 There is also a planned return for the mining of tin.